CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 ### Nested folders in video folders

-Because of the amount of videos, the `lessons`, `challenges` and `guest-tutorials` folders may get very populated very quickly which can make file organization hard to query and maintain.
+Because of the amount of videos, the `lessons`, `journeys` and `guest-tutorials` folders may get very populated very quickly which can make file organization hard to query and maintain.

 To help against that, video folder definitions can be further organized in arbitrary nested folders in any fashion that make sense to the content maintainers.
 When doing this, tracks and videos that reference videos in nested folders must use the whole relative path to specifically reference the video instead of just using the folder slug.